amwelles/doggambit/src/posts/recommended-equipment.md

 ## Treats

 My favorite treats for dogs are string cheese.
 It's easy to break into tiny pieces, few dogs are allergic to it, it's inexpensive, and—most importantly—dogs love it!
 Treats are great for practicing good behaviors, recalling a dog who needs to come back inside, or in the rare event a dog jumps a fence or bolts out the door.

+## Front-clip harness

+For strong pullers, I always recommend a front-clip harness.
+My personal favorite is the [2 Hounds Design Freedom Harness](https://2houndsdesign.com/collections/freedom-no-pull-harness).
+The clip on the front provides extra control and reorients the dog back toward the handler when they attempt to pull forward.
+For extra small dogs, the [PetSafe 3 in 1 Harness](https://www.petsafe.com/product/3in1-harness/) is a great option.